-One of the major reasons why Betfair enjoys a huge punter following is because it offers a huge selection of betting products, No Free bets, and specials - products that offer some of the best odds.
+One of the major reasons why Betfair enjoys a huge punter following is because it offers a huge selection of betting products and specials - products that offer some of the best odds.

 The bookmaker not only allows you to back a selection to win but also to pick selections to lose and pick your own odds just like stockbrokers do.
 As a punter, you get to make the best of both worlds.
 Betfair offers fixed price odds on events set by punters across the globe.

 Betfair charges a 5 percent or less commission on winning bets, which makes it a lucrative proposition for punters.
 The bookmaker offers ‘In Play' betting on select races where you can either Back or Lay off a horse during the course of the race.

 Besides, you can sign up and receive fixed price odds on all races.
 You Back a horse the same way as you would place a bet with a bookmaker.
 On the other hand, when you Lay a horse, you are betting on it not to win, so if the horse loses you win or vice versa.
 Join Betfair >>>